Don’t want to miss your favorite tv program on the go? Check out the best apps to watch tv on android.

 11. SHOWBOX (free)

 Unlike the other apps so far this one is not available through the Google Play Store.
-Instead, you’ll need to head to the link provided and download the latest app APK for ShowBox.
-Full instructions for how to do this are available at the link, and once you’ve completed the moderately straightforward procedure, you can immediately watch a wide variety of TV shows and movies, all with no payments or subscription charges.
+Instead, you’ll need to head to the link provided and download the latest app APK for Showbox.
+Full instructions for how to do this are available at the link, and once you’ve completed the moderately straightforward procedure, you can immediately watch a wide variety of movies & TV shows, all with no payments or subscription charges.
 Additional content is added all the time, which is always good to know.

 12. Wondershare Player (FREE)